Real estate investment trust: France

-The French acronyms for REIT are SIIC or "SCPI" (which are two different kinds of real-estate trust).
+The French acronyms for REIT are SIIC (publicly listed), contrary to SCPI and OCPI (which are two other kinds of real-estate trusts not publicly listed).
 In France, Unibail-Rodamco is the largest SIIC.
 Gecina is the second-largest publicly traded property company in France, with the third-highest asset value among European REITs.

 Germany

 Germany planned to introduce REITs in order to create a new type of real estate investment vehicle.
 The Government feared that failing to introduce REITs in Germany would result in a significant loss of investment capital to other countries.
 Nonetheless, there still is political resistance to these plans, especially from the Social Democratic Party.